deekshitha799/DDS/projects/README.md

 Clear Logic Flow: Stack-based approach provides a transparent mechanism for handling operator precedence and evaluation order.

-4. Real-World Applications

-Compilers & Interpreters: Core parsing engine for arithmetic expressions before generating machine code.
-Wikipedia
-GeeksforGeeks

-Calculators: Particularly RPN (postfix-based) calculators like those popularized by Hewlett-Packard.
-Wikipedia

-Stack-Oriented Languages: Postfix and RPN are integral in programming languages such as Forth, PostScript, and others.
-Wikipedia

-Graphing & Scientific Devices: Devices by Casio, TI, and Sharp support infix entry which internally parse expressions—often converting to RPN or an AST.
-Wikipedia

-Embedded Projects: Hobbyist and educational projects (e.g., Arduino) often implement this as proof-of-concept.
-Reddit

 5. How It’s Useful